mightytyphoon/ng-desktop/README.md

 # Things to upgrade
     1. use nw on the disk directly instead of using lite-server
     2. reload page on dist folder changes, using location.reload() which will be faster than current method
+    3. launching => wait for angular to finish build, then launch server, then launch the app